kentrosales/research/README.md

 Few takeaways from this project:

-a.)
-Importance of formatting
+- Importance of formatting

-b.)
-Importance of the K.I.S.S principle - keeping the code short and simple made the code easy to navigate and edit
+- Importance of the K.I.S.S principle - keeping the code short and simple made the code easy to navigate and edit

+b.
+'Window' Project

+Analysis

+This is a personal project aiming to make a simple GUI, in this case a window.
+Making a textbox is also implemented in this project.

+This project shows:

+- The important usage of classes and "encapsulation"